 With Heroku, Sugarmate has grown from side project to business

 Building Sugarmate on Heroku has allowed Josh to turn a personal project into a business venture that, so far, has handled billions of blood sugar readings and is improving the lives of thousands of people living with diabetes.
 Heroku’s products and tools have given Josh the freedom to develop new features for his app and take in ever more data, all as a lean team and without external investment.
 The next step for Josh is to monetize Sugarmate by offering a premium, paid service.

 Heroku makes it easy to manage app operations.
 As the app grows and Sugarmate needs to scale, I know that we’re in good hands.
 That’s why I intend on using Heroku for the long-haul.
 Josh Juster, Founder, Sugarmate

 Read more about Josh’s experience and the Sugarmate app on the Heroku blog: Improving the Lives of People Living with Diabetes.

 Inside Sugarmate on Heroku

 At the heart of Sugarmate is a Ruby on Rails app, deployed on 30 Heroku Dynos and relying on a partitioned Heroku Postgres cluster.
 For autoscaling dynos, Sugarmate uses the third-party service, HireFire.
-When it comes to data caching, Sugarmate uses both Memcached, autoscaled with the Heroku Add-on Memcachier, and is in the process of porting its Redis instance to Heroku Redis.
+When it comes to data caching, Sugarmate uses both Memcached, autoscaled with the Heroku Add-on Memcachier, and is in the process of porting its Redis instance to Heroku Data for Redis.
 For monitoring, Sugarmate uses a mixture of Heroku Add-ons, such as New Relic, Librato, and Honeybadger.